• Default

 • Cottage News +

-The cottage is the perfect place for a quiet getaway.
 Situated in its own grounds with space for private parking, you can spend the your days exploring the surrounding countryside or take a wander around our own golf course.
 Go slightly further afield and explore the beautiful Scottish Borders, or even take the short train journey up to Scotland's capital, Edinburgh.

 Get in touch now to book your break and be assured that with the open spaces surrounding the cottage you will be able to have a safe and enjoyable holiday with all the room you need for social distancing.